Lee Holmes: Preston North End

 On 28 May 2012, he agreed to join Preston North End with effect from 1 July.
 On 17 December 2013, Holmes extended his contract with Preston for a further twelve months, thus keeping him at the club until the summer of 2015.
 On 24 November 2014, Holmes signed on loan to Portsmouth until January 2015.
 On 16 March 2015, Holmes joined Exeter on loan until the end of the season.

 Exeter City

 On 28 May 2015, Holmes joined Exeter City on a permanent basis following his loan spell from Preston.
 On 8 January Exeter played the first leg of their FA Cup match against Liverpool and on the stroke of half time, Holmes scored directly from a corner kick.
 After a consistent performance throughout the 2015–16 campaign, Holmes was voted player of the season by Exeter city fans.
 On 3 January 2017, Holmes was ruled out for the rest of the campaign with an ankle injury after a collision in a match against Yeovil Town.
 Holmes was released by Exeter at the end of his contract in July 2020.

 Non-league

 He signed for Northern Premier League Premier League side Mickleover on a free transfer in September 2021.
+Holmes would leave the club in October 2021, after making 7 appearances and scoring one goal for Mickleover.

+Personal life

+Holmes is a Christian.
+He lives in Arizona in 2020 with his wife and children.
+His son, Freddie, was born in 2011.